graysky2/backdrop-randomizer/README.md

 Each time you or cron calls the script, it will randomly select a picture from your list to display.
 It will then remove the selection from the list so as not to repeat the same pic twice per cycle.
 When backdrop-randomizer sees you have only one pic left in your list, it regenerates the list anew and continues to cycle.
 The net effect is an endless rotation of your pics without a repeat.

 ##Usage
-* Copy the script to wherever you wish (/usr/bin for example).
 * Call the script to create $XDG_CONFIG_HOME/backdrop-randomizer.conf wherein you will define your options..
 * Right-click the xfce4 desktop and select Desktop Settings > Background.
 * Setup the image to "Single image" and select the symlink that the script made for you which is by default: $XDG_CONFIG_HOME/backdrop-randomizer.jpg